Beee4life/acf-city-selector/README.md

 0.14
 * added the option to set a default country (for single fields/in groups/in repeaters)
-* changed state length to 3 charcters for Australia and some other countries
+* changed state length to 3 characters for Australia and some other countries
 * added optgroups to the state dropdown in the admin search

 0.13